 Revenue Recognition.
 The Company recognizes revenue for its Lime and Limestone Operations in accordance with the terms of its purchase orders, contracts or purchase agreements, which are generally upon shipment, and when payment is considered probable.
 Revenues include external freight billed to customers with related costs in cost of revenues.
 The Company's returns and allowances are minimal.
-External freight billed to customers included in first quarter 2014 and 2013 revenues was \$6.5 million and \$6.0 million, respectively, which approximates the amount of external freight billed to customers included in cost of revenues.
+External freight billed to customers included in first quarter 2016 and 2015 revenues was \$5.8 million and \$5.2 million, respectively, which approximates the amount of external freight included in cost of revenues.
 Sales taxes billed to customers are not included in revenues.
 For its Natural Gas Interests, the Company recognizes revenue in the month of production and delivery.